fedeghe/malta-restify/README.md

 The only thing one needs to take care of when referencing a specific element for example in the case of the `GET /person/:id` is that here the `key` value must be present inside the _persons.json_ file since will be used for retriving the specific object (or to delete it, check the first DEL rule)

+---
+### Another small example

+an additional option is available from version **1.0.6**
+- authorization

+when specified, every request must include a header surprisingly named _authorization_ with the exact value passed to the plugin; in case it does not match will receive back a 401 http code (unauthorized).